 2164.
 Julius Caesar Cyfer

 Input.
-The first line contains the encrypted text containing no more than 255 Latin capital letters.
-The second line contains integer k (1 ≤ k ≤ 10).
+The first line contains the encrypted message, consisting of no more than 255 uppercase Latin letters.

 Output.
-Print the result of decoding.
+Print the decrypted text.

 Sample input